senseiBlaq/PE2/README.md

 # to run files make sure the the desired tab file is selected

 # sys.patth is a default list of strings that specfied the search path for modules/ The first string is the dir containing the script being run

+#coding with mosh py file has solutions for exercises from programming with Mosh